wshekrota/egopipe/README.md

 On the output side of logstash what we get is JSON for the docs traveling through the pipelines.
 Then entering the go code we can decode and process that doc.
 Decoded we have a map which is very easy to manipulate in golang.
-When done we encode the map back to json and ultimately we  put the annotated doc in an elastic index by way of an API call.
+When done we encode the map back to json.
+Ultimately we  put the annotated doc in an elastic index by way of an API call.

 ## The Nitty Gritty (or how do I write the filter section in go)